Mission & Vision

 John Graham, of New Boston, is the manager of the emergency preparedness program for The Auto Club Group, a volunteer reserve police officer for the city of Hamtramck, and a member of the Wayne County Local Planning Committee.
 Mr. Graham represents Native American Tribes for the Commission.

-Dan Olsen is an experienced communications professional specializing in issue management, government communications and media relations, and currently serves as spokesperson for the Michigan Department of Attorney General.
+Dan Olsen is an experienced communications professional specializing in issue management, government communications and media relations, and currently serves as the Deputy Spokesperson for Michigan State University.

-Prior to joining the Attorney General’s office in January, Dan served as the communications and media relations manager for the Department of Talent and Economic Development where he worked to expand resources and awareness to Michiganders on the array of career opportunities available in the state.
+Prior to joining MSU, he served in the Attorney General’s office.
+Dan served as the communications and media relations manager for the Department of Talent and Economic Development where he worked to expand resources and awareness to Michiganders on the array of career opportunities available in the state.

 He is the vice president of the CharlotteRising Board of Directors, a local economic development non-profit in Charlotte and is an active volunteer in his community.